A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsection{Context Encoding}

-The word-level embeddings aim to extract lexical-level features according to the given input data.
+The word-level embeddings aim to extract lexical-level features from the given input data.
 Context encoding is designed to learn sentence-level features by capturing contextualized information and filtering out irrelevant information in the text representation.
-Context encoding can be embodied with any popular neural network architecture, such as CNNs, RNNs, Attention-based neural networks, PLMs, and Prompt tuning.
-These steps aim to contain almost all the information required to successfully predict the outputs.
+Context encoding can be implemented with any popular neural network architecture, such as CNNs, RNNs, attention-based neural networks, PLMs, and prompt tuning.
+These methods aim to retain almost all the information required to successfully predict the outputs.